oguzhandilber/IBM-Data-Science-Professional-Certificate/README.md

  **Python Project**

-    -Collecting Data using Webscaping and API.
+    -Collecting Data using Webscraping and API.

  **Data Analysis with Python**